jhwist/octopress/source/_posts/2013-09-18-a-borkum-runaround.markdown

 I certainly didn't want to trip and fall.
 No fun in doing that.

-As mentioned before, Borkum is part of a large nature reserve and the stretch east of the dike is even a part of the large [Wadden Sea](http://en.wikipedia.org/wiki/Lower_Saxony_Wadden_Sea_National_Park), which is placed on the world heritage list by UNESCO.
+As mentioned before, Borkum is part of a large nature reserve and the stretch east of the dike belongs to the large [Wadden Sea](http://en.wikipedia.org/wiki/Lower_Saxony_Wadden_Sea_National_Park), which is listed on the world heritage list by UNESCO.
 At this time of the day there was a low tide, so I had a good view of the [salt marsh](http://en.wikipedia.org/wiki/Salt_marsh).

 {% img http://assets.runbikeco.de/borkum-salt-marsh.png Borkum Salt Marsh %}